flobee/multirename/README.md

         execute it.
 This enables --recursiv and --history

     --plugins
         Not implemented yet.
-Semicolon separated list of plugins to use.
-Plugins to use to do the renameing: eg.: You have a text file including the new name of the file to be renameed: The pluging gets the file location and you return the new filename befor or after the other rules take affect!
+Semicolon separated list of plugins to include.
+        Plugins to assist youfor the renaming.
+Eg.: You have a text file including the new name of the file, or parts of it: The pluging gets the content and uses it befor or after the other rules take affect!
+Example:
-        Example: --plugins 'TitleOfVDRInfoFile:before;CutAdvertising:after'
+        --plugins 'GetTheTitleFromVDRsInfoFile:before;CutAdvertising:after'

     --undo
         Flag; Revers/ undo the last action